lee-zhg/devops101/Lab1/README.md

 ## Configure the Toolchain

+The name of toolchain and its components includes a timestamp.
 It's recommend to preserve the unique timestamp part of service names where possible while configuring the toolchain.

 To configure your `Toolchain`   ,